Renormalization Group Analysis of Turbulent Hydrodynamics: Derivative expansion

 in contrast to an expansion in powers of fields, which can be seen as expansion around a weak field.
 As a special case, in the Local Potential Approximation (LPA) the action is reduced to an interaction term depending only locally on the field $\phi(x)$ (and not on its derivatives) and a kinetic term whose coefficient $Z$ is held constant throughout the flow:

-If we apply the loop- and link-terms to the action expanded in powers of fields, we are led to rate equations for the coefficients.
+Applying the loop- and link-terms to the action expanded in powers of fields leads to rate equations for the coefficients.
 Let us, as an example, apply the Local Potential Approximation (LPA) to Eqs.~(\ref{lambdalink}) and (\ref{lambdaloop}), expanded in powers of fields.
-Starting with Eq.~(\ref{lambdalink}) for the link-term, we see that the non-trivial part of graph \ref{wilslink} is proportional to \end{multicols} \begin{multicols}{2}
+Starting with Eq.~(\ref{lambdalink}) for the link-term, the non-trivial part of graph \ref{wilslink} is proportional to

-As explained above, we transform one of the $\delta$-functions into an overall momentum conservation, and use the other to evaluate the integral: \end{multicols} \begin{multicols}{2}